sgaikar1/AndroidDevChallenge/README.md

 A great idea is just one part of the equation; we also want to learn a bit more about you.
 Share with us some of your other projects so we can get an idea of how we can assist you with your project.**

 *Hello !
 I am Santosh Gaikar, Android Developer at HaikuJam Technolgies Pvt Ltd.
-I love android, I have nearly 4+ years industrial experiance i android.*
+I love android, I have nearly 4+ years industrial experiance i android.
+I have worked on BLE, android IOT projects in past, currently i am working on HaikuJam app which is a collaborative writing social app, which allows strangers write together. *